All You Need to Know about Labour Welfare Fund

 Objectives of the Labour Welfare Fund

-• Providing welfare to the workers employed in the industrial establishment
+Providing welfare to the workers employed in the industrial establishment

-• Administering schemes to improve standards of living for all workers
+Administering schemes to improve standards of living for all workers

-Scope of Labour Welfare Fund
+Introduction of the Labour Welfare Fund

-The government of India introduced the labour welfare fund act 1953, and it applies to all businesses with a minimum 5 number of employees.
+The government of India introduced the labour welfare fund act of 1953, and it applies to all businesses with a minimum 5 number of employees.
 The contribution rate is likely to vary a little according to the laws of respective states.
 The labour welfare fund act is now implemented in 16 states of India.

 The labour welfare fund act is applicable to the employees in the organization depending on their designation and wages.
 The implementation and the skims of the labour welfare fund may differ from state to state.